Education

 International Trade Hsu

-Development Economics Yamauchi
+Development Economics Makino

-Japanese Foreign Policy Kitaoka, Pressello
+Japanese Foreign Policy Pressello

-Introduction to Data Science Morohosi
+Introduction to Data Science Ⅱ Takenouchi

-Local Government Finance Takada
+Local Government System and Finance Takada

 Local Governance in the Changing World Takada